krzemienski/awesome-from-stars/README.md

 * [Adityaraj0421/naksha-studio](https://github.com/Adityaraj0421/naksha-studio): A virtual design team for Claude Code, Cursor, Windsurf, Gemini CLI, and Copilot — 26 roles, 62 commands, 15,000+ lines of expert design knowledge.
 Your agency's design brain, inside your terminal.
 * [Eyevinn/nalu-chunker](https://github.com/Eyevinn/nalu-chunker): A transform stream which chunks incoming AVC/H264 bitstream into NAL unit chunks.
 * [jethrocarr/namedmanager](https://github.com/jethrocarr/namedmanager): AGPL web-based DNS management interface in PHP
-* [HKUDS/nanobot](https://github.com/HKUDS/nanobot): Lightweight, open-source AI agent for your tools, chats, and workflows.
+* [HKUDS/nanobot](https://github.com/HKUDS/nanobot): Ultra-lightweight, open-source, self-hosted personal AI agent framework in Python with WebUI, tools, memory, MCP, multi-agent workflows, automation, and chat apps
 * [nanobrowser/nanobrowser](https://github.com/nanobrowser/nanobrowser): Open-Source Chrome extension for AI-powered web automation.
 Run multi-agent workflows using your own LLM API key.
 Alternative to OpenAI Operator.
 * [nanocoai/nanoclaw](https://github.com/nanocoai/nanoclaw): A lightweight alternative to OpenClaw that runs in containers for security.
 Connects to WhatsApp, Telegram, Slack, Discord, Gmail and other messaging apps,, has memory, scheduled jobs, and runs directly on Anthropic's Agents SDK
 * [Nano-Collective/nanocoder](https://github.com/Nano-Collective/nanocoder): An open coding agent for your terminal, built by a community collective rather than a company.
 Bring your own model, keep your code on your machine, and owe nothing to anyone.